How to Braai (or BBQ) the Perfect Aussie Steak – Cuts & Tips

 T-Bone

-• Flavour & texture: Best of both worlds — tenderness of fillet plus flavour of sirloin.
+• Flavour and texture: Best of both worlds, the tenderness of fillet plus the flavour of sirloin.

 • Best cooking method: Needs strong heat to sear both sides.
 Works beautifully over braai coals for that charred edge.